chrnthnkmutt/chrnthnkmutt.github.io/_pages/about.md

 🕰️ Previously, I had worked as Google Developer Student in GDSC KMUTT as event speaker for presenting many cases that based on Google Cloud Platform features, and I left the role in 2022 for continuing in MLSA.

-📝 In meantime, I work myself as non-org-related tech blog contributor in many organizations like KBTG, Spark Tech Thailand, Azure Community Thailand, CreatorsGarten, Microsoft, and BornTodev.
+📝 In meantime, I work myself as non-org-related tech blog contributor in many organizations like KBTG, Spark Tech Thailand, Azure Community Thailand, Creatorsgarten, Microsoft, and BornTodev.
 Yet, I have collaborated the contribution with Public Organization like at The Parliament in the first half of 2024.

 List of Previous Collaborators
 -------